 Overview

-Due to the volume and complexity of this review the Commission has decided to publish the Discussion Paper in two parts.
+The Commission has published the Discussion Paper in two parts.

 Volume 1 of the Discussion Paper addresses the law of consent and the mistake of fact defence.
 It also considers issues relating to objectives and guiding principles, jury directions, special verdicts and the implementation and monitoring of reforms.